DeeDive/awesome-phd-advice-reading-logs/README.md

 [How to Have a Bad Career How to Have a Bad Career in Research/Academia by David Patterson](https://people.eecs.berkeley.edu/~pattrsn/talks/BadCareer.pdf)

 ✔[Useful Thoughts about Research by H.T.
-Kung](https://www.eecs.harvard.edu/htk/phdadvice/) - it compares theory and system research and provides quite a few handy tips.
-Good to revisit.
+Kung](https://www.eecs.harvard.edu/htk/phdadvice/) - This is great! it compares theory and system research and provides quite a few handy tips.
+Also providing advice on what research topic are generally promising (whether it is considered by many ancestors), and what the pitfalls are during the PhD process.
+Definitely good to revisit.

 [You and Your Research by Richard Hamming](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html)